particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 # {{title}}

-**The free tier provides free access for Wi-Fi and cellular devices, but there are limits.**
+Particle provides, free, growth, and enterprise plans.

+**The free plan is a place for prototyping products.
+It is free of charge, but there are limits on the number of devices and data operations you can use.**

 {{collapse op="start" label="What are the free tier limits?"}}
-- Up to {{freeTierDevices}} devices, any mix of cellular and Wi-Fi
+- Up to {{freeTierDevices}} devices, any mix of cellular, Wi-Fi, and Tracker devices
 - {{freeTierDataOperationsUnit}} Data Operations ({{freeTierDataOperationsComma}}) per month, for both cellular and Wi-Fi, pooled across all devices
 - Up to {{freeTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, at no charge
 - Device communication is paused when a monthly limit is reached
 {{collapse op="end"}}

-**When you go beyond the limits for number of devices, data operations, or cellular data, you will need to migrate to the growth plan.**
+**The growth plan provides a way to scale past the limits of the free plan.
+There are no limits to the number of devices, data operations, or cellular data.**

 {{collapse op="start" label="What is a data operation?"}}
 {{blurb name="dataoperations"}}
-{{collapse op="end"}}

-**In the growth tier, there are no limits to the number of devices, data operations, or cellular data, however you will be charged for blocks of usage monthly.**

-{{collapse op="start" label="What is a block?"}}
-- A block includes {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month and up to {{growthTierDevices}} devices
-- Add as many blocks as you need for more Data Operations or more devices
-- No limit to the number of blocks you can purchase self-service
-- Up to {{growthTierDataOperationsCellularData}} of cellular data per month ({{growthTierDataOperationsTrackerData}} for Tracker), pooled across all devices, for each block purchased
-- Each block is {{growthBlockPrice}} per month.
 {{collapse op="end"}}

 ## Starting the process